danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Particles can be turned on or off by type via the “turn on/off particles
-by type” option in :ref:`sec:opts`.
+by type” option in :ref:`sec:menu-o`.
 See
 :ref:`sec:plotparticlesbytype`.

 .. _sec:darkmatter: